systempromptio/systemprompt-mcp-server/README.md

 > 🚀 **Learn More**: For an interactive walkthrough of this implementation with live SDK testing, visit [systemprompt.io/mcp-server-implementation](https://systemprompt.io/mcp-server-implementation)

 A production-ready Model Context Protocol (MCP) server that demonstrates the **complete MCP specification** including OAuth 2.1, sampling, elicitation, structured data validation, and real-time notifications.

-This implementation enables AI assistants to interact with Reddit through a secure, scalable architecture.
+**This implementation uses Reddit as a real-world example to demonstrate OAuth 2.1 flow and advanced MCP features**, but the architecture is designed to be easily adapted for any API that requires OAuth authentication.

 This server works with any MCP-compliant client that supports advanced features like sampling and notifications.